-Drug trafficking is clearly one of these transnational crimes, and New Zealand isn’t immune from it.
 To this end, the Maritime Powers Extension Bill 2018 (“the Bill”) was introduced to give effect to specific articles in the United Nations Convention on the Law of the Sea (“UNCLOS”) and the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances (“the Drug Smuggling Convention”).
 The Bill passed into law on 28 September 2018, and is now the Maritime Powers Extension Act 2018 (“the Act”).

 Somewhat surprisingly, the Act also widens the powers of New Zealand Customs in relation to migrant smuggling.
 Oddly, this is not mentioned whatsoever in the explanatory note to the Bill, and only gets a tangential footnote, phrased in hypothetical terms in the Cabinet Paper accompanying the Bill.
 Indeed, the impact on New Zealand’s implementation of migrant smuggling laws was not discussed at all during Parliamentary debate.